NEONScience/NEON-Data-Skills/tutorials-in-development/GEE/01_Intro_AOP_GEE/1a_GEE_AOP_101.md

 AOP data can be accessed through GEE through the `projects/neon` folder.
 In the remainder of this lesson, we will look at the three AOP datasets, or `ImageCollection`s in this folder.

-An [ImageCollection](https://developers.google.com/earth-engine/guides/ic_creating) is a group of images.
-To find publicly available datasets (primarily satellite data), you can explore the Earth Engine [data catalog](https://developers.google.com/earth-engine/datasets).
-Currently, NEON AOP data in GEE cannot be discovered in the main data catalog, so the next steps will walk you through how you can find available AOP data.
+An <a href="https://developers.google.com/earth-engine/guides/ic_creating" target="_blank">ImageCollection</a> is simply a group of images.
+To find publicly available datasets (primarily satellite data), you can explore the Earth Engine <a href="https://developers.google.com/earth-engine/datasets" target="_blank">Data Catalog</a>.
+Currently, NEON AOP data cannot be discovered in the main GEE data catalog, so the following steps will walk you through how to find available AOP data.

 In your code editor, copy and run the following lines of code to create 3 `ImageCollection` variables containing the Surface Directional Reflectance (SDR), Camera Imagery (RGB) and Digital Surface and Terrain Model (DEM) raster data sets.